rohanrao619/Aadhaar_OCR/README.md

 b) If (a) doesn’t work, try using OpenCV’s Gaussian Blur to remove random noise, then try again.</br>
 c) If (b) doesn’t work, rotate the image by 90 degrees and try (a) and (b) again.

+In this way steps (a), (b) and (c) are repeated 4 times (for 0,90,180 and 270 degrees rotation) and if at any point UID candidates are found, we stop (as all UIDs in the image can be found in that particular setting).
+In case these steps fail to produce desired results, we produce the super resolution version of the image using ESRGAN and retry with the pipeline described above.

 ## Algorithms Used